DavidMinarsch/defi-aeas/docs/index.md

 The above flow is largely deterministic.
 There are a number of probabilistic elements which require forecasting models to be maintained:

 - gas estimation for tx execution; can use standard Infura API to start with
-- gas price estimation; can start with API like gas station
+- gas price estimation; can start with API like gas station (https://docs.ethgasstation.info/)
-- APR estimation; can start with 3rd party API, then try to estimate ourselves eventually
+- APR estimation; can start with 3rd party API, then try to estimate ourselves eventually (https://www.liquidityfolio.com/# or https://docs.blocklytics.org/apis/pools-api or https://info.uniswap.org/pairs)

 ## Alternative approaches

 The v1 design approach assumes no additional smart contract deployment.
 It is out-of-the-box ready to use with default uniswap contracts.

-Alternatively, one could deploy further onchain elements, like proxy contracts to optimise and safe-guard some interactions.
+Alternatively, one could deploy further on-chain elements, like proxy contracts to optimise and safe-guard some interactions.
 However, this also adds complexity and cost, which makes it less user friendly.
 It is also a less agile approach as it requires more investment in smart contract development.